Cabo Home feels exposed almost immediately, particularly along the paths facing directly toward the Atlantic.

 Even in warm weather, exposed sections can feel surprisingly cool once the Atlantic breeze strengthens properly.

-The busiest section is usually around the lighthouse access points and the main parking areas nearby.
+The busiest section of Cabo Home is usually around the lighthouse access points and the main parking areas nearby.

-That is usually where shorter-stay visitors gather first, especially during sunny weather or busy weekends.
-Cars arrive steadily through the afternoon, and the parking areas fill much faster once visibility improves and people start chasing sunset conditions along the coast.
+This is where shorter-stay visitors tend to gather first, particularly during sunny weather and busy weekends.
+Cars arrive steadily through the afternoon, and parking fills much faster once visibility improves and people start chasing the best coastal conditions.

 Arriving earlier makes a significant difference.

-Late morning often feels calmer and easier, while mid afternoon brings more traffic and slower movement around the entrances and viewpoints closest to the lighthouse itself.
+Late morning often feels calmer and easier, while mid afternoon brings more traffic around the entrances and viewpoints closest to the lighthouse itself.

-The atmosphere changes again once you move beyond the most photographed areas.
+The atmosphere changes again once you move beyond the most photographed areas of Cabo Home.

 That quieter stretch is where the coastline becomes most impressive.